Dil = Heart

 More information can be found at www.dancecomplex.org

-Private Instruction: If you would like to learn Punjabi dance one-on-one, I offer private, individualized teaching sessions.
-I will tailor these lessons specifically to your needs.
+Private Instruction: If you would like to learn Punjabi dance one-on-one, I offer private, individualized teaching sessions tailored to your needs.
+Contact for rates.

-Group Teaching and Choreography: If you and your friends would like to learn together, I can teach small groups for a one-time event, like a birthday or bridal shower; or it could be a series of classes to sharpen your skills or learn choreography for a performance, such as at a wedding or other celebration.
+Group Teaching and Choreography: If you and your friends would like to learn together, I can teach small groups for a one-time event, like a birthday or bridal shower.
+I can lead a series of classes to sharpen your skills or learn choreography for a performance, such as at a wedding or other event.
 Group teaching is also customized.
 Please contact me with any questions.

-Performance: Solo and group performances are available with either myself, or my troupe, Dil Punjabi.
-We can dance Bhangra, Giddha, or both, with the option of a mini-lesson for the audience.
+Performance: Solo and group performances are available with one or more dancers.
+We can perform Bhangra or Giddha, or both, with the option of a mini-lesson for the audience.

 "I had convinced myself that I was an obligate non-dancer...[But] after the sweat-inducing dance, I felt effervescent and radiant on the inside.
 I had overcome my fear...I also learned some useful stretches during the Bhangra lesson that I practiced during the week.
 I feel like my flexibility and elegance in movement increased from that one lesson...It was an inspiring class."